Last updated May 2023

 A SIM card stands for a Subscriber Identity Module, and it is actually a small computer, but much, much smaller.
-The SIM card has a number of jobs that are essential to how your mobile phone works.
+The SIM card has several jobs that are essential to your mobile phone's work.

 Identity verification

-One of the most important jobs of the SIM card is to identify you as the genuine owner of the subscription.
-Therefore, if you make a call, send an SMS, or share a photo or video, the SIM tells the phone which network to use.
-In addition, it tells your network to bill you for the services you use.
+One of the most important jobs of the SIM card is to identify you as the genuine subscription owner.
+Therefore, if you call, send an SMS, or share a photo or video, the SIM tells the phone which network to use.
+In addition, it means your network to bill you for the services you use.

 It can do this thanks to the IMSI (International Mobile Subscriber Identity) number and an authentication key that validates the IMSI.
 Think of this as login details.

 When you turn your phone on, it obtains the IMSI from the SIM and sends this to your network.
-Your network then looks up the IMSI in its internal database, and also searches for your IMSI’s authentication key.
+Your network then looks up the IMSI in its internal database and searches for your IMSI's authentication key.

 The network then generates a random number we will call “X” and signs it with your authentication key to generate a new number “Y”.

-The network then sends “X” to your phone, which in turn forwards it to the SIM.
-The SIM then signs it with its authentication key to create a new number, “Z”.
+The network then sends "X" to your phone, which forwards it to the SIM.
+The SIM then signs it with its authentication key to create a new number, "Z".

 “Z” is then sent back to the network.

-Though this is complicated, it only takes a few seconds and has the added benefit of you being able to take your SIM with you if you want to change phones (if they aren’t SIM locked), and carry on using your network services.
+Though this is complicated, it only takes a few seconds and has the added benefit of being able to take your SIM with you if you want to change phones (if they aren't SIM-locked) and carry on using your network services.

 Technical breakdown